- Show annotations on the map

 Mapbox Plugins build on top of the Maps SDK providing extra features in lightweight dependencies.
 Whether you're looking to include traffic on top of your map or show the user location as a layer, plugins offer customizable APIs with a few lines of code to get started.
 Separating features into different plugins also allows for a more aggressive updating timeline.

 Mapbox Plugins for Android are a collection of libraries that extend our Maps, Navigation, and Java SDKs for Android to help you integrate powerful mapping features into your applications.
 Use plugins to show a user's location, display traffic or building overlays, or search for places.
 With these plugins, you can pick the features that your app needs without losing the ability to customize; all bundled into lightweight dependencies.

-The plugins we offer are extensive and cover many of our SDKs for Android.
+Mapbox plugins cover many of our SDKs for Android.
 They can be used together or separately depending on your needs.
 A brief summary of each plugin and its purpose is provided below: